shuyangsun/design-patterns/README.md

 ## High Level Stuff

+*A design choice is a good choice only when it simplifies more than it complicates.*

 The hard part about object-oriented design is decomposing a system into objects.
 Many factors influence the decomposition, often in conflicting ways.
 There will always be disagreement on which approach is best.

 Strict modeling may reflect today's needs but not tomorrow, abstraction is key to making design flexible.

-A design choice is a good choice only when it simplifies more than it complicates.
+The key to maximizing reuse lies in anticipating new change, design patterns help us do that by ensuring the system can change in specific ways.

 *An object-oriented program's run-time structure often bears little resemblance to its code structure.* Code structure is frozen at compile-time, but object structure is a complicated network of objects.
 Do not attempt to understand one from another.
 The aggregation or acquaintance relationship can be difficult to differentiate by reading code.
 Because of that, *the code won't reveal everything about how the system will work*, the run-time structure must be imposed more by the designer than the language.
 Many design patterns aren't obvious from the code itself unless the code reader understands the patter.

+It is important to design the system to limit its platform dependencies.

 ## Program to an interface, not an implementation.